Nursing

 7. All MN Thesis/Report program applicants must provide a written statement of their professional interests, research interests and career goals.
 Applicants should indicate any ongoing competing demands on their time and the modifications they propose to make to their life to integrate the extensive time commitment required to complete graduate course work and subsequent research for a thesis or report.

-8. All Nurse Practitioner program applicants must provide a written statement of their professional interest and suitability for the autonomous role of the Nurse Practitioner.
-Applicants should indicate any ongoing competing demands on their time and the modifications they propose to make to their life to integrate the extensive time commitment required to complete graduate course work and concurrent clinical practica.
+8. All Nurse Practitioner program applicants must provide a CV, confirmation of RN practice hours from their employer(s), and a written statement of their professional interest and suitability for the autonomous role of the Nurse Practitioner.

 9. A completed application form